Pathwise stability of likelihood estimators for diffusions via rough paths: Brief review of rough paths

-only if $X \in \mathcal{C}^\alpha$ for $\alpha > 1/2$.
-This excludes for example paths of Brownian motion which are of order $\alpha < 1/2$.
+only if $X \in\mathcal{C}^\alpha$ for $\alpha> 1/2$.
+This excludes, for example, paths of Brownian motion which are of order $\alpha< 1/2$.
 This barrier was overcome by rough paths theory by taking into account ``second order'' terms.
 Indeed, one can show that the limit in

-exists and is called a rough integral (cf. \cite{L98,FV}).
-By taking $\mathbf{X} = \mathbf{B}$ to be It\^o enhanced Brownian motion we recover with probability one the It\^o integral in a path-wise sense.
-The rough integral will be crucial for us to define a robust version of the MLE in Section \ref{sec:proofs}.
+exists and is called a (Lyons') rough integral \cite{L98}.
+Most importantly for us, rough integrals depend continuously in rough path metric on $\mathbf{X}$ and by taking $\mathbf{X} = \mathbf{B}$ to be (Stratonovich) enhanced Brownian motion one recovers with probability one the Stratonovich integral.